 What to expect after surgery

 After a radical cystectomy, you will probably stay in hospital for 1–2 weeks.
-You will have tubes in your body to give you fluids and to drain the operation area.
-It’s common to have pain after the surgery and you may need pain relief for a few days.
+You will have tubes in your body to give you fluids and to drain fluids from the operation area.
+It’s common to have pain after the surgery, so you may need pain relief for a few days.

 Side effects of cystectomy